-AT&T announces large 4G LTE network expansion that includes Colorado Springs, Spokane and moreAlex Wagner - Deputy Managing Editor, News Desk
+AT&T announces large 4G LTE network expansion that includes Colorado Springs, Spokane and moreAlex Wagner - Editorial Director of News and Content

 AT&T today made an announcement that ought to help many of its customers get over the Wednesday hump.
 The big blue carrier has revealed that its 4G LTE network is now available in several new markets across the country, with some freshly-expanded service in existing markets mixed in as well.
 The list of cities that've been announced by AT&T so far this morning is as follows: